Meet the Board

 With the Second Vatican Council the Choirmasters needed to adapt and the name was changed to the Church Musicians' Guild of Buffalo which now embraced all musicians who served Catholic congregations.
 Educational goals now included guitarists, instrumentalists, sound systems, and eventually technology.

-We became an affiliate chapter of the National Association of Pastoral Musicians in 1983.
+We became an affiliate chapter of the National Association of Pastoral Musicians in 1983 and then separated from NPM in 2021 to focus on serving our local church musicians.
 Our goals have remained the same for these many years.
 We maintain our dedication to assisting every pastoral musician in improving their musical, liturgical, pastoral and leadership skills.
 The youngest chorister to the most accomplished organist will find a place to learn and refresh within our organization.
 We certainly abide by all church documents and instructions, and have excellent relationships with our diocese and clergy.

 We also greatly value the gift of our call to this most creative ministry.
 We often pray together.
 We enjoy the support of fellow musicians, and learn from each other.
 We celebrate accomplishments and mourn losses together.